RugbyL: World Cup Results - UrduPoint

 RugbyL: World Cup Results

-London, (UrduPoint / Pakistan Point News - 25th Oct, 2022 ) :result from the Rugby League World Cup in England on Monday: Group DIn St. Helen'sTonga 32 Wales 6
+London, (UrduPoint / Pakistan Point News - 26th Oct, 2022 ) :result from the Rugby League World Cup in England on Tuesday: Group DIn WarringtonPapua New Guinea 32 Cook Islands 16

 Recent Stories